The Power Trip

 “Like the Brain Initiative?”

 “Not quite.
 The NIH is modeling an adult brain, inputting controlled responses.
 My software learns from first principal, like a child’s brain does.
-I call it Drew, after Andrew Martin, the robot in the old movie Bicentennial Man.
+I call it Drew, after Andrew Ng, founder of Google Brain.”

 “And what do you hope to do with Drew after achieving the brass ring of synthetic cognition?”